 - Start by combining all the marinade ingredients along with the chicken, in a large bowl.
 Let the chicken marinate in the fridge for 20-30 minutes.

 - Let the rice soak in water for 20-30 minutes.
+Keep aside

 - Turn on the Instant Pot to 'Saute' mode.
 One warm, add the ghee, bay leaves and the onions into the IP.
 Saute for around 6-7 minutes, untill onions are caramelised.
+Add the raisins and cashews and toast until slightly brown.

 - Serve with a side of yogurt or raita (lightly seasoned yogurt).